 Black-sand beaches are less common on the islands but are quite a sight to behold.
-Inorganic in origin (meaning their formation was only a result of erosion) these black-colored beaches are the result of grinded lava flows.
+Inorganic in origin (meaning their formation was only a result of erosion) these black-colored beaches are the result of ground lava flows.
 Though this tougher rock is harder to erode, it only requires a couple of million years to become a night-shaded beach.
-Urbina Bay, on Isabela Island, is one of the Galapagos’ most iconic black beaches and is visited on the La Pinta’s Western Islands Itinerary.
+Urbina Bay, on Isabela Island, is one of the Galapagos’ most iconic black beaches.

 If it’s Earth’s color palette you are interested in, then check out both the Western and Eastern Islands Itineraries to give yourself an even more enriching Galapagos experience.
 If you have a little more time on your hands and want to have an even more comprehensive view of this magical archipelago, why not combine both itineraries and fill your color quota for the days to come?